What vitamins and minerals can help your immune system?

 It’s therefore important to keep topped up on vitamin C so your respiratory system doesn’t become damaged, leaving it vulnerable to infection.

-Natural sources: Brightly coloured fruit and veg, as well as green leafy veg – red peppers, oranges, grapefruit, strawberries, kiwi, broccoli, kale and spinach.
+Sources: Brightly coloured fruit and veg, as well as green leafy veg – red peppers, oranges, grapefruit, strawberries, kiwi, broccoli, kale and spinach.

 Supplements: Look for a supplement such as our Nature C Tablets which sources vitamin C from nature.
 Avoid single large doses, and instead opt for several smaller doses throughout the day.